jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ## Objectives

 * Learn about the different types of desktop Linux
-* Understand the nature and use of X, Mir, Wayland, and other GUI compositors
+* Understand the nature and use of X, Wayland, and other GUI compositors
 * Understand the purpose of window managers and the nature of desktop environments
 * Know the major features of GNOME 3 desktop environments
 * Understand GUI package managers and application stores